DanielMazurkiewicz/dm-inputs/README.md

 ### `InputEvent`
 Every interaction generates an `InputEvent`.
 This object contains all the information about the event:
 -   `keyId`: The `KeyId` of the input.
--   `isJustPressed` / `isJustReleased`: Booleans indicating a state change.
+-   `state`: Property indicating a state change (JustPressed, JustReleased, JustUpdated).
 -   `pressure`: A normalized value (0-1) representing button pressure, trigger pull, touch force, or sensor reading.
 -   `x`, `y`: Coordinates relative to the target element.
 -   `char`: The typed character for keyboard events, if applicable.